frequently asked questions

 Oh no!
 The week(s) we wanted are full.
 How do we get on the waiting list?

 When you submit a camp application, we'll reach out to you within a week to confirm your enrollment OR to let you know we've added you to the waiting list (which we'll automatically do once the session fills up, in order of when applications are received).
 Between the opening of camp registration and our Summer Meet-n-Greet, spilled milk directors will reach out to people on the waiting list (in order) as spots open up due to families canceling their enrollment.
-After the cancelation deadline (the same date as our Meet-n-Greet), enrolled families who wish to drop will be responsible for reaching out to waiting list families directly.
-(See the question about our cancelation policy above.)
+After the cancelation deadline (the same date as our Meet-n-Greet), we'll reach out to ALL waiting list famliies, to confirm that they wish to remain on the waiting list.
+When enrolled families reach out, needing to cancel, we'll reach out to waiting list families (in order), and we'll give them 24 hours to respond.